Deprecated and Removed Features

 This process gives customers at least one release cycle to adapt their implementation to a new version or successor of a deprecated capability, before actual removal.

 This section lists features and capabilities that have been marked as deprecated with latest Campaign Standard releases.

 Generally, features that are planned to be removed in a future release are set to deprecated first, with an alternative provided.
 These features and capabilities are either no longer available for new Campaign Standard customers, or should not be used for any new implementation.
 They are also removed from product documentation.

 Customers are advised to review if they make use of the feature/capability in their current deployment, and make plans to change their implementation to use the alternative provided.
-Please refer to the target removal date to plan your environment and project updates accordingly.
+Please refer to the target removal version to plan your environment and project updates accordingly.

 |Push Notifications with SDK v4|

 Starting 20.1 release, SDK v4 is deprecated.
 Learn more .

 The Adobe Experience Platform Mobile SDK (previously referred to as v5) will exclusively support upcoming Adobe Experience Cloud features and functionality.

 |Privacy requests - Campaign API and interface|